ibm-cloud-docs/vpc/ppnlb-create.md

 The beta release of IBM Cloud Private Path services is only available to allowlisted users.
 Contact your IBM Support representative if you are interested in getting early access to this beta offering.
 {: beta}

 You can use a Private Path network load balancer (NLB) only with a Private Path service.
-Create the Private Path NLB from the [Load Balancers for VPC page](/vpc-ext/provision/loadBalancer){: external} or as a part of the Private Path service provisioning process.
+Create the Private Path NLB from the [Load Balancers for VPC page](/vpc-ext/provision/loadBalancer){: external} or as part of the Private Path service provisioning process.

-A Private Path service allows service providers to enable and manage private connectivity for consumers of their hosted service.
-This Private Path service requires a Private Path NLB to establish a secure connection with each consumer's Virtual Private Endpoint (VPE) gateway.
+Private Path allows service providers to enable and manage private connectivity for the consumers of their hosted service.
+The Private Path service requires a Private Path NLB to establish a secure connection with each consumer's Virtual Private Endpoint (VPE) gateway.
 For more information, see [About Private Path services](/docs/vpc?topic=vpc-private-path-service-intro){: external}.

-Private Path network load balancers support the port range feature.
-Currently, all VPEs connected to a Private Path network load balancer can connect to any port in the range.
+Private Path NLBs support the port range feature.
+Currently, all VPEs connected to a Private Path NLB can connect to any port in the range.
+For more information, see [Setting public network load balancer port ranges](/docs/vpc?topic=vpc-nlb-port-ranges&interface=ui).

-To learn more, see [Setting public network load balancer port ranges](/docs/vpc?topic=vpc-nlb-port-ranges&interface=ui).
+{: note}

 ## Before you begin
 {: #ppnlb-prerequisites}

-Review the following list to ensure that your Private Path network load balancer (NLB) is properly configured:
+Review the following requirements to ensure that your Private Path NLB is properly configured:

-- If you don't have a VPC, create a VPC in the region that you want to create your Private Path NLB.
+- If you don't have a VPC, create one in the same region that you want to create your Private Path NLB.
 Use the same VPC region for the Private Path NLB and Private Path service.
-- Recommendation: Create your virtual server instances prior to creating a Private Path NLB to ensure it is fully operational.
+- Create your virtual server instances prior to creating a Private Path NLB.
+This ensures that it is fully operational.
-- Ensure there is at least one subnet in your selected VPC.
+- Make sure you have at least one subnet in your selected VPC.

 ## Creating a Private Path network load balancer in the UI
 {: #ppnlb-ui}